JMI On-line Catalog

 This image shows the declination encoder and hardware installation (encoder, bracket with telephone style jack and gears) for the Skywatcher EQ6 mount.

-In this picture you can see the encoder and hardware installation (right ascension and declination encoders, brackets with telephone style jack and gears) for the APM Giro-2 alt-azimuth mount.
+In this picture you can see the encoder and hardware installation (right ascension and declination encoders, brackets with telephone style jack and gears) for the Tele-Optic (APM) Giro-2 alt-azimuth mount.

 In this picture you can see the right ascension encoder and hardware installation (encoder, bracket with telephone style jack and gears) for the Discovery EQ German equatorial mount.